replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-cli-installing.md

 # Installing the Velero CLI

-Before you install Velero and configure a storage destination for Replicated backup and restore, you must install the Velero CLI.
+You install the Velero CLI before installing Velero and configuring a storage destination for backups.
+If your installation used a Kubernetes installer with a Velero add-on, you can skip ahead to configuring a storage destination.

 ## Prerequisites